DHTMLX/docs-todolist/docs/api/methods/opentaskeditor_method.md

 ### Description

-@short: opens the inline editor of a task
+@short: Opens the inline editor of a task

 ### Usage